SixLabors/docs/articles/imagesharp.web/index.md

-﻿# Introduction

-### What is ImageSharp.Web?
-ImageSharp.Web is a high performance ASP.NET 6 Middleware built on top of ImageSharp that allows the processing and caching of image requests via a simple API.

-ImageSharp.Web is designed from the ground up to be flexible and extensible.
-The library provides API endpoints for common image processing operations and the building blocks to allow for the development of additional extensions to add image sources, caching mechanisms or even your own processing API.
+# ImageSharp.Web

+ImageSharp.Web is Six Labors' ASP.NET Core image middleware for on-the-fly processing and caching.
+It sits in front of one or more image providers, parses URL commands, runs the matching ImageSharp processors, and stores the result so repeated requests are inexpensive after the first hit.

+The current package targets .NET 8 and is built on top of [ImageSharp](../imagesharp/index.md).
+The middleware is intentionally modular: you can change how commands are parsed, where source images come from, how cache keys are built, where processed images are stored, and whether image requests must be signed.

-### License
+## License

 ImageSharp.Web is licensed under the terms of the [Six Labors Split License, Version 1.0](https://github.com/SixLabors/ImageSharp.Web/blob/main/LICENSE).
 See https://sixlabors.com/pricing for commercial licensing details.

 >[!IMPORTANT]
 >Starting with ImageSharp.Web 4.0.0, projects that directly depend on ImageSharp.Web require a `sixlabors.lic` file to compile.
 By default, place the file next to your project file, or set `SixLaborsLicenseFile` in your project or shared props file to point to a central location.
 This enforcement applies to direct dependencies only.
 See [License Enforcement Changes and a New Subscription Tier](https://sixlabors.com/posts/licence-enforcement-changes/) for details.

-### Installation
+## Install ImageSharp.Web

-ImageSharp.Web is installed via [NuGet](https://www.nuget.org/packages/SixLabors.ImageSharp.Web) with nightly builds available on [Feedz](https://f.feedz.io/sixlabors/sixlabors/nuget/index.json).
+ImageSharp.Web is distributed on [NuGet](https://www.nuget.org/packages/SixLabors.ImageSharp.Web) with preview and nightly builds available on [Feedz](https://f.feedz.io/sixlabors/sixlabors/nuget/index.json).

 # [Package Manager](#tab/tabid-1)